Bendat/autometa/packages/documentation/docs/1_bdd/cucumber/1_intro.md

 Backgrounds are another test callback.
 Steps in a Background will be reused across any scenarios within scope of that Background - i.e a Background inside a rule is not relevant to a Scenario outside a rule.

-Backgrounds in automaton do not have to match the Background blocks in a Feature file - They can be ignored entirely or used to reduce initialization steps that don't have a Background in Feature.
+Backgrounds in autometa do not have to match the Background blocks in a Feature file - They can be ignored entirely or used to reduce initialization steps that don't have a Background in Feature.

 ### Background In Feature File